Howard Eskin: Personal life

-Eskin's nickname, King, was given to him by Pete Rose.
+Eskin's nickname, "King", was given to him by Pete Rose.
 The Broadcast Pioneers of Philadelphia inducted Eskin into their Hall of Fame in 2011.

 Eskin often touts his affinity for a wardrobe that includes expensive jewelry and clothing, particularly fur coats for Eagles home games.
 He has been nicknamed "The King of Bling".
 Eskin sold a bobblehead doll of him wearing a fur coat, with the proceeds going to charity, in 2004 and 2005, which raised $75,000 for charity.
 The first 100 dolls in the 2005 version came with a special small diamond chip in his "bling" necklace.

 In 1997, Eskin was revealed as the "prominent Philadelphia sportscaster" who had sent a dozen roses to a woman five days before she was murdered by her husband.
 The woman had posted a fake profile on a dating site, identifying herself as a 25-year-old named "Brandice".
 A note sent with the roses was read during the guilty plea of Raymond Stumpf by his attorney: "Dear Brandice It was absolutely wonderful getting to know you.
 Hope to get to know you better.
 You were very thought-provoking and I do love your name.
 Love, Howard".
 Eskin subsequently denied ever meeting with her and said the roses were nothing more than an innocent attempt to brighten a lonely woman's day.
 At his sentencing, in Montgomery County Court, Raymond Stumpf stated "I think the worst part was probably the day the roses came."
 Stumpf was sentenced to a term of 7 1/2 to 15 years for the killing.

 Eskin's son Brett "Spike" Eskin was a radio DJ on Philadelphia station WYSP.
-Spike Eskin later worked as the Brand Manager at 94.1 WIP and then served as the Vice President of Programming at WFAN New York.
+Spike later worked as the brand manager at WIP and then served as vice president of programming at WFAN in New York City.
 He returned to WIP in 2024.